YosysHQ/apicula/readme.md

 # Project Apicula

-Documentation of the Gowin FPGA bitstream format.
+Documentation and open source tools for the Gowin FPGA bitstream format.

-Project Apicula uses a combination of fuzzing and parsing of the vendor data files to find the meaning of all the bits in the bitstream.
+Project Apicula uses a combination of fuzzing and parsing of the vendor data files to provide Python tools for generating bitstreams.

+This project is supported by our generous sponsors.
+Have a look at our [contributors](https://github.com/YosysHQ/apicula/graphs/contributors) and sponsor them with via the various platforms linked on our [github](https://github.com/YosysHQ/apicula).

 ## Getting Started